Gautier2Marsac/virtual-throwing/README.md

 This repository presents a group research project.
 **My main roles:**
 - Reading and synthesizing research articles to understand AR, haptics, and distance perception
-- Designing and building the complete Unity experiment scene from scratch
+- Designing and implementing virtual throwing experiments
-- Running the data collection, preprocessing, and all statistical analyses
+- Writing a research paper

 ## Objective